Christopher Paul Stelling: False Cities (2013)

 Stelling's second album, False Cities, was released on May 21, 2013 immediately following his first European tour.
 Rick Moore of Music News Nashville said of the album, "...he [Stelling] is among the best of the current crop of troubadours who are eking out a living by playing house concerts and driving to shows in cars held together with paper clips.
 His fingerpicking ability is a great asset, but he writes and sings with a drive and determination that a lot of his peers lack...Stelling is on top of his game when it comes to writing songs that will translate to the stage as he travels the country to deliver them."
 For UK/US music Web site There Goes the Fear, Carrie Clancy wrote, "Despite the obvious comparisons to more mainstream folk artists, the musical range of 'False Cities', especially Stelling's powerful vocal delivery, makes a unique impression.
 His fire-and-brimstone lyrics are by turns concretely narrative and vaguely evocative, depending on the tone and focus of the song.
 As a songwriter, Stelling handles his subject matter quite deftly."
 Chris Martins of SPIN magazine said of the album, "The finger-picking force sings his own quavering brand of hellfire ("The Waiting Swamp") and hope ("You Can Make It") across these 10 songs, which whip the listener back and forth like a steam-powered hayride."

 Labor Against Waste (2015)

 The full length Anti- debut from the traveling singer-songwriter and finger-picker was heralded in the press, No Depression writing of Stelling,"The energy that this man is able to unleash through his songs and performances is unprecedented.
 The power and talent he beholds is a rare and beautiful thing” and Rolling Stone proclaiming, ”The record delights at the threshold of polished folk-pop and rustic old folk; and he seems bound to make converts on both sides of that divide.”

-Labor Against Waste offered a powerful merging of artistic authenticity, devotion to craft and that most elusive of qualities, something to say.
-Stelling spent the previous years on the move with his battered guitar, performing to people as he found them, in bars, informal get-togethers, festivals and packed theaters.
-Along the way he forged friendships, converted fans and accumulated experiences and insights which skillfully documented his impassioned debut album.
-Recalling the most impactful troubadours of past eras, from bluesmen to protest singers, outlaw country singers and the classic singer-songwriters of the seventies, Labor Against Waste delivered a topical and potent mix of social commentary, graphic imagery and exhilarating musicianship.